enkidevs/curriculum/generative-ai/chatgpt/coding-with-chatgpt/understanding-programming-concepts-chatgpt.md

 Learning programming concepts can be challenging, especially when dealing with complex topics or unfamiliar terminologies.

-ChatGPT can help you understand programming concepts more effectively using its clear explanations and examples on a wide range of programming concepts.
+ChatGPT can help you understand programming concepts more effectively by using its clear explanations and examples on a wide range of programming concepts.

 You can request explanations on a variety of topics like:
 ```plain-text